churchincanberra/churchincanberra.github.io/e4b1ffcb4ee645488a4729bd77e0b3d89bc0a70d/announcements.md

 <blockquote>
 <p>Commencing Monday<br>
 HWMR Title: Experiencing, Enjoying, and Expressing Christ (4)&nbsp;<br>
-Week 42&nbsp;Title: Christ, the Eternal King, Coming to Possess the Earth and the Finishing of the Mystery of God</p>
+Week 43&nbsp;Title: The Spirit Speaking to the Churches, the One Who Has the Key of David, and the One Who Will Dine with the Overcomers</p>
 </blockquote>

 <p>4.
 LIFE STUDY PURSUIT</p>

 <blockquote>
-<div>Life Study of Acts message 49&nbsp;and 50</div>
+<div>Life Study of Acts message 51&nbsp;and 52</div>
 </blockquote>

 <p>5.
 BIMONTHLY CLEANING SCHEDULE</p>